-Practical driving assessments are undertaken with an ACT Government Licence Examiner in your own vehicle.
+You'll take your practical driving assessment with an ACT Government Licence Examiner using your own vehicle.

-You need to be at least 17 years old on the day of the assessment, so make sure you book your assessment after your 17th birthday.
+You need to be at least 17 years old on the day of the assessment.
+Make sure you book your assessment on or after your 17th birthday.

 You’ll need to:

-• bring your ACT learner driver licence or other proof of your identity
+• ACT learner driver licence or other proof of your identity

 • completed logbook with all required driving hours accounted for